dojo/docs/dojox/gfx-visual-properties.rst

 Canvas
 ~~~~~~

-Canvas ignores the line style.
-All lines are drawn solid.
+From 1.9, Canvas supports the line style property using either the new HTML5 setLineDash() method if the browser implements it, or via a gfx custom implementation.
+In the latter case, the join and cap properties are ignored.

 Fill property
 =============